This salty design is amazing…

 Here are the actual before and after photos of the “Cozy Space.”

 You can see on the wall above, where painter’s tape was used to map out the placement of the pictures and the sconces.
 I use this tape all the time.
 It can be a lifesaver when it comes to visualizing new items in a space and save you from costly mistakes!

-My clients fell in love with the stunning Lexi pendant light below, but one was just not big enough to “hold” the space.
-I decided to hang 3 in a cluster at different heights.
-Well, the idea was mine, the actual hanging was 100% the electrician.
-Just in case there was any confusion!!
+My clients fell in love with the stunning Lexi pendant light below, but one was just not big enough to hold the space.
+I decided to have 3 hung in a cluster at different heights.

 And the amazing before & afters continue…